jromang/picochess/docs/usage.rst

 When using these modes, please be patient and don't rush moves.
 Allow a few seconds for the scores and moves to appear.
 If you see any bug when rushing moves, let us know on the mailing list.

 * Game mode (enabled by **white** queen on **A5**).
 This is the default mode.
 You can play against the computer.
 The clock displays the remaining thinking time for both sides.
-Press the second button to show the position evaluation, expressed in centipawns.
-Press again to show a hint ("ponder move").
 * Brain mode (enabled by **white** queen on **B5**).
 This is same as Game mode but the computer is using the permanent brain to think ahead on your thinking time.
 * Analysis mode (enabled by **white** queen on **C5**): the computer is watching the game, it does not play itself.
 The clock continually displays the best move for the side to play.
 * Kibitz mode (enabled by **white** queen on **D5**): the computer is watching the game, it does not play itself.
 The clock continually displays the position score (right aligned) with the search depth (left aligned).
 * Observe mode (enabled by **white** queen on **E5**): the computer is watching the game, it does not play itself.
 The clock displays the remaining thinking time for both sides.
-Press the second button once to show the position evaluation, twice to show a hint.
+The computer is thinking silently ahead.
+You can see the results by pressing the clock buttons (see below)
 * Ponder mode (enabled by **white** queen on **F5**): the computer is watching the game, it does not play itself.
 The clock displays the best move for the side to play in a 2 secs rotation with the position score together with the depth.
 So, this mode is a combination of "Analysis" & "Kibitz"
 * Remote mode (enabled by **white** queen on **H5**): this mode will allow you to play against someone over internet.
 The remote player using the webserver whereas the other player using the pieces as normal to enter moves.
 A detailed documentation will be provided lateron.